c6o/docs/content/tutorials/core.md

 czctl teleport namespace sample-project --exclude orig-sample-project-core sample-project-core
 ```

+> ![NOTE]
-> Note: When using teleport with a locally intercepted service, we need to exclude the intercept backup service at `orig-sample-project-core`
+> When using teleport with a locally intercepted service, we need to exclude the intercept backup service at `orig-sample-project-core`

 Now your local core service can talk to the cluster leaf service at sample-project-leaf, and you should see this output:
 ```json